 Mission & History

-tutions outside of Baltimore.
-Originally, Community Living residents had the option of attending one of only two day programs offered in this area – the Scott Key Center, then housed at Rock Creek School, or the Jeanne Bussard Workshop, working from an old school on Ice Street.
-Day program services have come a long way since then.
+ck then, people with I/DD had only one of two options when it came to day programs in the area: the Scott Key Center, then housed at Rock Creek School, or the Jeanne Bussard Workshop.
+Day programs have come a long way since then.